-New Maroon Camp (NMC) is MSU's first-year experience legacy camp.
-NMC is an experience that allows first-year students to prepare for their transition to college life through learning about MSU's rich history and traditions, hearing advice from current MSU students, learning tips on how to be academically successful, and participating in team building activities!
+New Maroon Camp (NMC) is MSU's first-year experience legacy camp hosted prior to the start of classes in the fall.
+NMC is a student-led and managed program that allows first-year students to prepare for their transition to college life through learning about MSU's rich history and traditions, hearing advice from current MSU students, learning tips on how to be academically successful, and participating in team building activities!
 NMC also provides a way to quickly form friendships with other first-year students and upperclassmen.
 Incoming students are encouraged to sign up for NMC online.